Peru State's new coach got his first win in remarkable fashion

 Coach Casey Creehan offered a simple explanation for the turnaround.

-"Our execution wasn't where it needed to be (in the first game and a half)," said Creehan, whose team lost its opener 41-2.
-"In the second half, we just executed better."
+“Our execution wasn’t where it needed to be” in the first 1½ games, said Creehan, whose team lost its opener 41-2 before last weekend’s comeback.
+“In the second half, we just executed better.”

 It’s understandable that it took the Bobcats time to get on the same page.